Introduction -renting as a contractor

 If you can demonstrate and do all of the above, this will help back up your claim that these are legitimate business expenses via your company.

-Claim for food costs when you work away
+Claim for travel and food costs when you work away

-In terms of food, you can claim your meals as subsistence expenses while you work away.
+If you can justify a rental property as a business expense, you can also claim for the travel and transportation expenses related to the rental property in terms of travelling back and forth to this.
+In addition, in terms of food, you can claim your meals as subsistence expenses while you work away.
 This is as long as these are not `excessive.’

 There are also HMRC standard meal allowances that are available.
 However, during your time away, you might usually eat at your rented property; if you do, you can claim your shopping bills.